Efficient Water Use

 Northern Water views water efficiency as an integral part of its management strategy with long-range planning that encourages people to be good stewards of water resources.
 The supplemental water that we provide through the Colorado-Big Thompson and Windy Gap projects is diverted from the Colorado River.
 With known pressures on this river system, it is critically important that we make the best use of this resource and support regional water resilience by promoting water efficient and drought tolerant landscapes.

-Our program is designed to provide information and education to the public, green industry professionals, municipalities and Northern Water allottees.
-Our services are complimentary and while we do support all allottees, we target those who have no conservation program, staff or budget to assist in their efforts to become more efficient with their water use.
-We focus on providing support to the commercial water industry by supporting large-scale landscapes, including homeowners' associations, parks, cities, businesses and more.
+and education to the public, green industry professionals, municipalities and Northern Water allottees.
+We focus on providing support to the commercial water industry by supporting large-scale landscapes, including homeowners associations, parks, cities, businesses and more.
 However, we also support residential customers in their landscape and irrigation needs.

 We want to ensure we do more with less water and can secure this resource for existing and future generations.